How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Enlarged heart size Alters normal pathways, leading to abnormal rhythms.

-Electrolyte imbalances Affects the heart’s electrical activity, causing unusual EKG patterns.
+Electrolyte imbalances Affect the heart's electrical activity, causing unusual patterns.

 Medication side effects Some drugs change heart rhythm, making EKGs harder to read.

-High blood pressure Increases the chance of abnormal EKG results.
+High blood pressure Increases the chance of abnormal results.

 Poor blood supply (ischemia) Reduces oxygen to the heart, causing rhythm changes.